DavideLigari/movie-reviews-classification/README.md

 The dataset used in this study is Andrew Maas's Large Movie Review Dataset.
 It consists of 50,000 film reviews labeled as positive or negative.
 The dataset provides a reliable foundation for training and evaluating the machine learning models.

-## Usage

-If you wish to use this code or replicate the analysis, please follow these steps:

-1. Download the Andrew Maas's Large Movie Review Dataset from [source URL].
-2. Ensure that the necessary dependencies and libraries are installed (provide a list if applicable).
-3. Run the preprocessing script to create the vocabulary and generate the BOW representation.
-4. Train the machine learning models using the generated BOW representation and different preprocessing techniques.
-5. Evaluate the models using appropriate evaluation metrics.
-6. Compare the performance of different classifiers.
-7. Analyze the results and draw conclusions based on the findings.

 ## Contact

 If you have any questions or suggestions regarding this project, please feel free to contact me via email at davide.ligari01@gmail.com